wolfika/daily-menu/readme.md

 $ daily-menu
 ```

-Typing this command, display the current restaurant offers in a table.
+Typing this command will result in displaying the current restaurant offers in a table.

 ## List of supported restaurants